foxsportscomactivate/canon-printer/index.rst

 ##################
-How Do I Download, Install, and Set Up My HP Printer Driver?
+How do I Install My Canon Printer to My Computer?
 ##################

 .. meta::